 7 Common Probiotic Mistakes You’re Making

 Are you sabotaging your probiotics?
-Find out how to take probiotics and avoid making these probiotic mistakes
+Find out how and when to take probiotics and avoid making these common mistakes.

 How to take probiotics

-There is a ton of research to prove that probiotics work.
+Study after study has proven that probiotics work.
 They’re widely known as “friendly bacteria” that help maintain a healthy digestive system, and there’s even research to suggest that probiotics can improve your mental health.
 But do you know how to take probiotics correctly?
 Are you storing them properly?
-These sensitive bacteria need care and attention before they give you the health boosting benefits you need.
+These sensitive bacteria need care and attention before they give you those health-boosting benefits.
 Find out if you’re making any of these probiotics mistakes.